ramcandrews/email.blog/README.md

 ## Purpose
 I am interested in making blogging fast and easy by using email as the writing interface.
 Eventually I will use this platform to test out AI powered UI experiments.

+This was born out of a desire to start building my own datasets.
+I want to be able to create content from my phone and have it seamlessly be formatted for use to program a Nueral network at a later date.
+I am using an iphone and am not at the point where I can devote time or money to developng on the apple app market.
+Using what I have available and veing resourceful is one of my defining abilities.
+Why build a mobile app when I have email?

+I also need a blog for self promotion and to coordinate my online presence.

+One half of this app works in the background to help me collect several datapoints every day.
+The other half enables me to effortlessly update a blog.

+I also built an API and webapp with almost identicle features, but email is just faster and easier for data collection on the go...

 ## Roadmap --> 1.0
 ### Getting the platform off of the ground
 1. Convert message subject to blog post title and plain text body to blog post. :heavy_check_mark: